 The following are eligibility requirements that must be met by each nominee.

 - Student nominees must be in good academic standing.

 - Student nominees must be registered during the semester the award will be given, or have graduated the previous December.

-- Nominations should be based on achievements that date from March of the previous year; for the 2013 awards, nominations should be based on achievements between April 2012 and April 2013.
+- Nominations should be based on achievements that date from March of the previous year; for the 2016 awards, nominations should be based on achievements between April 2015 and April 2016, unless otherwise noted.

 - Nominated organizations must be currently registered with the Office of Student Activities or with an academic department.

 - Typically, work done as part of a compensated role is not considered, however extra-ordinary achievement by a student who goes above and beyond the normal expectations of work will be considered.
 Please indicate in your nomination if this is the case.

 - Current Mills College faculty, staff, and students are eligible to nominate a student for the Student Leadership and Mills of Color Awards.
 Self-nominations are also accepted.